lenwood/csv-json/README.md

 Set of scripts to work with CSV & json files.
+I've written scrips for PowerShell & Python so far, the Python versions work better at this point.
+Within each folder there are the following scripts.

+ - csv-to-json
+ - json-to-csv
+ - json-to-xml